by Texas Homesteader ~

 That means using my roasted hatch chiles is as easy as cutting off a chunk and proceeding with my recipe.

-Mild varieties of Hatch chiles are only a lightly spicy pepper.
-There are hotter varieties of hatch chiles though.
 So this Creamy Hatch Chile sauce can be anything from a mere slight tingle to the tongue to mildly hot, depending upon how hot you like it.

-I used the hotter Hatch chiles for mine.
+I typically use the hotter Hatch chiles for mine.
 But, you know, we tend to enjoy spicy foods at our house.
 Cruisin’ for a bruisin’ is the order of the day in our family when it comes to spicy food.
-Feel free to ask for the milder variety to tone down the heat if you like.

-Greek Yogurt Substitute
+Greek Yogurt Substitute For This Creamy Pepper Sauce

 I have a clean cotton cloth I use to strain yogurts and cheeses.
 For me it works better than cheesecloth so that’s what I use.

-I spread out that small cloth & plop in about a half cup of yogurt, tie the cloth closed and hang it somewhere to allow the whey to drain.
+I spread out that small cotton cloth & plop in about a half cup of yogurt, tie the cloth closed and hang it somewhere to allow the whey to drain.
 This leaves my yogurt as thick as greek-styled yogurt.

-Sometimes I want the whey.
-In those cases I’ll use that same rubber band to attach the open-face cloth to the top of a wide-mouth jar and capture the whey that drains from the yogurt if I need it for my next batch of Homemade Bread.
-That way nothing’s wasted!
+If I want to keep the whey I’ll use that same rubber band to attach the open-face cloth to the top of a wide-mouth jar and capture the whey that drains from the yogurt inside the jar.

-You can whirr the yogurt in your blender along with the other ingredients all at the same time if you like as well.
+You can whirr the yogurt in your blender along with the other ingredients all at the same time if you like.
 It’s faster and it fluffs up the chile sauce to make it lighter.
-Either way – your preference here.

 Really, that’s all there is to it!
 Our Creamy Hatch Chile sauce is ready to be enjoyed.